 According to the UN; 300 million tonnes of plastic waste are produced every year, of which eight million end up in the ocean.
 The situation is rapidly threatening to become unsustainable.
 Therefore, both the public and private sector are increasingly taking measures to reverse this trend.

 Passenger ship companies are subject to strict rules for preventing pollution.
 They must minimise the environmental impact as much as possible, streamlining waste management and guaranteeing waste water treatment.

 In the case of cruise ships, rubbish bags are sent to a deposit that exists on every vessel.
 The bags are put in a recipient area and are opened to prepare materials for classification.
 Such waste is manually disposed of on a conveyor belt, separating what can be repaired and re-used from fully disposable waste.
-This stage of the process can be streamlined by using smart robots able to select and classify different types of waste.
-This is where Picvisa and VOW see the opportunity underpinning their partnership: install on board cruise ships a smart robot system which will replace this traditional manual waste classification process with an automatic classification process.
+The stage of the process can be streamlined by using smart robots able to select and classify different types of waste.
+And this is where Picvisa and VOW see the opportunity underpinning their partnership: install on board cruise ships a smart robot system which will replace this traditional manual waste classification process with an automatic classification process.